A pond and pavilion in the Humble Administrator's Garden, Suzhou

 Twenty minutes of the form.

-Kunqu is the slow, sung opera form that Beijing opera grew out of.
-We arrange a short private fragment at a small theatre or guesthouse, twenty minutes, two performers, sung in the original Wu dialect.
+Kunqu is the slow, sung opera form that Beijing opera grew out of, recognised by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
+We arrange a short private fragment at a small theatre or a guesthouse — twenty minutes, two performers, sung in the original Wu dialect.
 The point is to hear it once.